Spain · tool

 - •Dinner is typically eaten late, often starting around 9:30 PM or 10:00 PM.

-- •Tipping is not obligatory but appreciated for good service; 5-10% is common.
+- •Tipping is not obligatory but appreciated; rounding up the bill or leaving 5-10% for excellent service is common.

-- •While cards are widely accepted, it's wise to carry some cash for smaller establishments or markets.
+- •While cards are widely accepted, it's wise to carry some cash for smaller bars or market purchases.